 I used an app to track my miles as I ran them.
 I was amazed at how motivating this was for me!
 As I saw myself getting closer and closer to my 43-mile goal, I became more and more committed to reach it.
 How can you track your goal?
 Could you track your progress in your calendar, with an app or on a spreadsheet?
 Pick a tool that will help you keep your progress top of mind.
 You’ll see your motivation to complete your goal grow as you get closer to the finish line.

 I shared my running progress on my personal Facebook page.
 This gave me ongoing motivation as my Facebook friends encouraged me and cheered me on.
 But even more so, it cemented my commitment to my goal.
 I had gone public…there was no turning back.
 As you move forward on your goal, share your progress with family members, Facebook friends or an online community.
 You’ll give yourself that much more resolve to see your goal through to the end.

-Here’s to making all your wishes, dreams, goals and resolutions come true in the year ahead!
+Here’s to making all your wishes, dreams, goals and resolutions come true!